 The top song videos of every artist I present to visitors can now be found at the YouTube social media channel for this site.
 In addition to the song videos posted on my social media channel, select videos and the written content of the artist’s I represent can be found throughout my main pages, top video tab and YouTube song video category.

-View the top videos at New Age Music World at my YouTube Video Channel.
+View the top videos at New Age Music World at my YouTube Video Section.
 Big Stock Photo – SSilver & Scanrail.

 New Age Music Review: Sounds from the Circle V – 2013.
 Fifth CD/MP3 album by New Age Musik Circle Artists.